sloan-ireland/Blackjack21/README.md

 Nurdaulet --> Fixed bug with betting during slits and double downs: You were able to DD and split when you had less money in the wallet than the bet, thus allowing glitched money to come in.
 Added a check that sees if the current wallet is equal to or greater than the bet to allow DD and Splits.

 Sloan --> Added more display functionality with split having more messages inside the message center.
 Also reworked how the reset logic goes.
-New bakcground image.
+New background image.

 -=-=-= 6/10 =-=-=-